XiaotaoChen/model-quantization/doc/detection.md

 new file:   third_party/quantization
 ```

-Highly recommend to check the `detectron2/engine/defaults.py` to see which options are added for the low bit quantization.
+Highly recommend to check the `detectron2/engine/defaults.py` to see which options are added for the low-bit quantization.

 ```
 git difftool quantization master detectron2/config/defaults.py
 ```